Skip to main content

 Newcastle Building Society has a partnership with the UK's leading conveyancing panel management specialist LMS.

-LMS provide conveyancing services to the Newcastle supporting the application process for broker customers.
+LMS provide conveyancing services to the Newcastle supporting the application process for customers.

 Where our products are offered on a fees assisted basis (where a fees assisted legal transfer is included in the features of the product) LMS will provide the conveyancing service.
 In addition LMS are also able to provide a low cost fee paying service.
 For details of the costs involved please refer to the fees brochures by clicking here.

-Should your client wish to use their own solicitor/conveyancing firm in the purchase or remortgage of their home, it is important to note that included in the Society's Panel Acceptance criteria is the requirement for multiple partners.
+Should your wish to use your own solicitor/conveyancing firm in the purchase or remortgage of your home, it is important to note that included in the Society's Panel Acceptance criteria is the requirement for multiple partners.

 Sole practitioners are not accepted to our panel and any request will be rejected.
-Where sole practitioners are instructed they may act for your client however we will instruct LMS to act on behalf of the Society.
+Where sole practitioners are instructed they may act for you however we will instruct LMS to act on behalf of the Society.
 In order to provide this service there will be an additional charge.

 If the proposed conveyancing provider is declined, a customer can select any other solicitor, including LMS appointed firms from the panel without incurring additional Society fees.